Important Announcements and Notes

 The VPN settings now contain a new configuration setting called IKEv2 Suppress Network Change Events.
 When the check box for this parameter is selected, network/interface changes that may cause an automatic reconnect of the VPN tunnel will be ignored.
 For more information, see IPsec Settings.

-- When group caching is enabled, authentication now works as expected.
-[BNNGF-81127]
+- Group caching for authentication now works as expected.
+[BNNGF-73209]

 Barracuda Firewall Admin